ahesselgesser/TeamAAA/README.md

 ## Release Notes

-What we doing in this milestone is to create a application that realized a function of uploading files byusing Django framework.
-We are Our current progress is in line with our expectations.
-Our next step is to wokring on parser script and database.
+What we are doing in this milestone is to creating an application that allows users to upload files by using the Django framework.
+Our current progress is in line with our expectations.
+Our next step is to work on integrating the parser script and database into the Django framework.